 AHOPE DAY CENTER

-The Day Center is open from 7 a.m. to noon every weekday and 8 a.m. to noon on weekends.
+The Day Center is open from 8 a.m. to 3 p.m. every weekday, except for Wednesdays, when we close at 11:30.
 AHOPE volunteers assist people experiencing homelessness while they wait for housing by handing out towels and toiletries for showers, checking mail and phone messages, and offering kindness and hope.

 Day Center volunteer times are: